pascaltippelt/duepi-serial-interface/README.md

 # WARNING

-This code comes "as is" without any guarantee for function, functional safety or completeness.
+This code and information comes "as is" without any guarantee for function, functional safety or completeness.
 Use is entirely at your own risk.
-Incorrect operation could kill you and your cat.
+Incorrect operation could kill you, others and your cat.

 # General information

 This code was reverse-engineeres by @aceindy and me.
-We used [Wireshark](https://www.wireshark.org/) to grab the transported commands and interpreted them.
+We replicated the data passed through between the serial interface of the "WiFi Module" and the stove.
+The stove uses a simple code with a baudrate of 115200, 8N1.
+If you have access to a "WiFi Module", you can listen to it on your own, when you attach an Arduino or an ftdi-chip to the correspondenting lines at the stove as "man in the middle".
+The protocol is unencrypted but minimally obfuscated.

 # Hardware interface